 the candidates nominated are taken to be elected; and

-further nominations of financial members are to be received at the annual general meeting.
+unfilled positions are to be taken as casual vacancies.

 If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated are taken to be elected.